 There is actually quite a demand for proxies and VPNs from the former Soviet Union countries and it can be quite a task to find one.
 Although some of the demand is probably from natives who have left countries like Ukraine and want to connect back using a IP address.
 The majority of demand is from people who value their privacy and would rather not have their personal data and web history logged at their local ISP.

-The idea is that if you route your connection through a proxy or VPN server, then you gain some level of anonymity.
+The idea is that if you route your connection through a proxy, VPN or Smart DNS service, then you gain some level of anonymity.
 This is true to some extent, for a start the web site you visit will have no record of your real address only that of the proxy server.
 Also in your ISP logs your connection will only list the proxy server and not the actual web site you visit.
 This of course all depends on the proxy server being correctly configured and the logs being deleted instantly otherwise it’s actually a pointless exercise.

 So How Can I Find a Ukraine Proxy

 With some countries, you can occasionally find a free VPN or proxy server for a few hours, it’s not that easy with Ukraine though.
 If you do find a free one floating about on the internet I would strongly avoid it !!
 There are quite a few Carders, identity thieves and hackers operating out of Ukraine for obvious reasons – they set up servers to catch account names, passwords etc from the cheap, stupid or gullible!